-Ever since I started to own and ride road bikes and later cars, my habit was always to trade up.
-My first road bike was a tatty Suzuki GT185 which 2 years later I sold and purchased a brand new Yamaha RD400, which after 2 years I sold and purchased an almost new Honda CB750K6 and then later a 6 month old CB1000F.
-At the same time, for the winter months I also owned a Honda C50 (bought from Martin of course) which I would trade up for a younger version and then a C70 and then a C90 and so on.
+Ever since I started to own and ride road bikes and then cars, my habit was always to trade up.
+My first road bike was a very tatty Suzuki GT185 which 2 years later I sold and purchased a brand new Yamaha RD400, which after 2 years I sold and purchased an almost new Honda CB750K6 and then later a 6 month old Honda CB1000F.
+At the same time, for the winter months I also ran a lovely Honda C50 (bought from Martin of course) which I would trade up for a younger version and then a C70 and then a C90 and so on.

-I was always convinced that newer was better (which of course it is to an extent), semi new Japanese bikes are very reliable and need very little servicing, really just oil and filters each year.
+I was always convinced that newer was better which of course it is to an extent, semi new Japanese bikes are very reliable and need very little servicing, really just oil and filters and tlc each year.
 And I have generally followed this line of thought until recently when in my more mature years I have started to rethink my theory which I had always followed both for motorbikes and for cars.

 So my fleet is now more “mature”.
-Last year I traded two almost-new bikes back to Martin (Yamaha FJR1300 Ultimate and a very rapid Yamaha MT10SP, both wonderful bikes) and purchased two older bikes and I am really enjoying the experience.
-My fleet now consists of:
+I traded two lovely almost-new bikes back to Martin (Yamaha FJR1300 Ultimate and a very rapid Yamaha MT10SP, both wonderful bikes) and purchased two older bikes and I am really enjoying the experience.
+So now my fleet consists of:

 Merc Vito van.
-I purchased her new in 2009 and I have travelled Europe from north to south thro UK, France, Italy as well as Germany.
-She is my bike transport van and I use her for holidays too cos we can get a motorbike in the back plus 2 bicycles plus luggage and shopping (I once managed to fit 2 Yamaha TMax’s inside, that was quite a squeeze).
+3L diesel auto.
+I purchased her new in 2009 and I have travelled Europe from north to south thro France and Italy as well as Germany.
+She is my bike transport van and I use her for holidays too cos we can get a motorbike in the back plus 2 bicycles plus luggage and shopping (I once managed to fit 2 Yamaha TMax’s inside but that was quite a squeeze).
 GREAT van, now at 159,000 km and still uses zero oil.

 Yamaha R1 2016, 60th Anniversary Special.
 Wow.
 Sheer madness to be honest but truly beautiful, looks new, fantastic condition for 16,000 km, she has been loved for sure.
 205 horses and 200 kg.
 Only problems are the VERY high gearing combined with the very limited steering lock.